 Give litter the clean sweep

 Sweeping litter outside your property each day makes your storefront look inviting and shows customers that your business takes cleanliness seriously.
 Keeping a broom and scoop at the front door of your business is a good reminder to sweep up at the end of business hours.
 Get your staff invested in maintaining a clean space by rostering regular litter clean-up events.

 Bin cigarette butts

 If cigarette butt litter is accumulating in the areas surrounding your business, contact Waverley Council and request the installation of an enviropole (cigarette butt bin).
 Council will assess the situation and provide butt bins as required.
 Contact email@example.com to enquire.
 All the cigarette butts collected in enviropoles in the Waverley area recycled into new outdoor furniture and garden supplies.

 If other businesses or residents are putting their waste on the ground around your bins or in the general area outside your property, this is considered illegal dumping.
 Please report all incidents to the Sydney Regional Illegal Dumping (RID) squad for investigation at ridonline.epa.nsw.gov.au

 Join the Compost Revolution

-Businesses in Waverley can receive free compost bins and consultancy for composting.
-Email us or call 9083 8112 to find out more out the year.
+Businesses and community groups in Waverley can receive up to 5 of our standard compost bins and worm farms for free.
+Email us or call 9083 8112 to find out more.

 Businesses that rent can reap the benefits of cheaper renewable energy with the SunTenants program.
 The program offers landlords support on choosing and installing the best solar for their site, helping tenants and landlords agree to a fair rent increase, and guaranteeing that tenants save more in bills than what they may pay in rent increases.
 Learn more at suntenants.com